 To sum it up: the main attractions of St. Stephen’s Cathedral are the interior including the Albertinian Choir, the South Tower, the North Tower, the beautiful tiled roof, the Cathedral’s Treasure, and not least the Catacombs.

 Since Stephansdom is so grand I personally like the cathedral best when music elevates it even further.
-Throughout the year Steffl hosts many wonderful classical concerts, such as the Mozart Requiem or Vivaldi’s Four Seasons.
+Throughout the year Steffl hosts many wonderful classical cathedral concerts.
 Specifically the rooftop concerts, which take place irregularly, are not to be missed.

 When inside Stephansdom most visitors have little idea that they stand on top of Vienna’s oldest Necropolis, counting 30 burial chambers and 10,000 souls.
 What keeps fascinating me about the Stephansdom’s catacombs is the Habsburg Emperors’ bizarre burial rites.